TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Delete Usage Plan
 1. Select the usage plan to delete in the usage plan list.
 2. Click the **Delete** button and the Confirm Delete window will be displayed.
-3. When the confirmation window appears, click the **OK** button.
+3. Click the **OK** button on the confirmation window.
 Deleted data cannot be restored.

 > **[Note] Usage plan cannot be deleted when connected to a stage**
 > Usage plan can be deleted after disconnecting all stages that are connected to the usage plan.